caiocmb7/portfolio/2. (Computer Vision) - Vehicle License Plate Detection/README.md

         * show_steps = good method for when using manual detection, where it can show step-by-step what is happening with the image to be transcribed. (opcional)
 ```

+### Results

+YOLOv5 + Pytesseract produced the best results for recognition.
+To reach this conclusion, the project was based on CER and WER metrics, mainly CER for this purpose.
+To improve these metrics, I tried different approaches and different types of preprocessing, like noise reduction, adaptive binarization, increased contrast, improved resolution of the images, and filters.
+The best result for these preprocessing steps was using only redimensionalization and contrast.

 ### Next steps

-1. Perform pre-processing for image enhancement
-2. Check for the existence of a better configuration for pytesseract (psm, oem, etc. parameters)
+For comparison criterias, we can try others techniques or approaches like:

-3. Compare OCR results with Machine Learning implementation
+1. Compare OCR results with Machine Learning implementation
+2. Use another OCR algorithm like Google Cloud Vision